 Active business income (operating income) and passive investment income (interest, rent, portfolio dividends) are taxed differently at the corporate level.
 Investment income is subject to a high refundable tax rate (~50% in Alberta) that is partially refunded when dividends are paid.
 Excess passive income above $50,000/year also reduces a corporation's small business limit — proper planning around investment income is essential for owner-managers.

-Gross income is everything you earned before any deductions are applied — your full salary, investment returns, and other receipts combined.
-Taxable income is the amount remaining after subtracting all eligible deductions from that gross income total.
-For most Canadians, taxable income is significantly lower than gross income — the gap between the two represents the value of deductions claimed, and a larger gap means less tax owing.
-For a high earner maximizing RRSP contributions and claiming all eligible deductions, the difference between gross income and taxable income can easily exceed $30,000–$50,000.
+Gross income is everything you earned before any deductions are applied.
+Taxable income is what remains after subtracting all eligible deductions from that total.
+For most Canadians, taxable income is significantly lower than gross income — the gap represents the value of deductions claimed.
+For a high earner maximizing RRSP contributions and claiming all eligible deductions, that gap can easily exceed $30,000–$50,000.

 No. TFSA withdrawals are completely tax-free and are not included in taxable income or even net income.
 This is one of the key advantages of the TFSA — unlike RRSP withdrawals, which are fully taxable, TFSA withdrawals have no effect on your tax return, your eligibility for income-tested benefits, or OAS clawback calculations.